 It’s only fitting that Miami Beach should pay homage to the architecture and era that put it on the world map, and it does so every January with Art Deco Weekend presented by the Miami Design Preservation League.

-This year’s theme is Deco Dreams: Past, Present, Future and with almost 85 events, the festival includes just about everything from photo exhibits to tours to music to dancing to kids’ activities to cooking demos to fashion shows to acting.
+This year’s theme is Sheroes: Women Who Made a Difference, Celebrating 100 Years of Women’s Suffrage 1920-2020 and with almost 85 events, the festival includes just about everything from photo exhibits to tours to music to dancing to kids’ activities to cooking demos to fashion shows to acting.
 Art Deco era cars are part of the classic car show while vintage clothing and accessories will be for sale.

 - Enter your pooch in one or more of the 10 categories of the “Bark Deco Dog Show.”

 - Shop the “Antique & Design Promenade” — featuring antique, vintage and home furnishings dealers.

 - Shop the “Art & Street Fair” with more than 60 new fine art vendors, as well as enjoy live performances by Miami’s own Fantasy Theater

 - See five blocks of impeccable vintage cars on Ocean Drive at the “Classic Car Show.”

 - Enjoy live music and cocktails day and night, including jazz, swing, 50s & 60s, rock and classical in the Jazz Age Stage and Barbara Baer Capitman Memorial Stage under the palm trees in Lummus Park.

 - Watch the Women’s Suffrage Centennial Parade and the Film Festival at O Cinema Miami Beach (regular movie ticket prices)

 - Attend the highly-regarded “Lecture Series” on a wide range of preservation and history related topics.